 Disney World After COVID Reopening Final Thoughts

-Disney World has done a great job enforcing mask usage, encouraging social distancing, and increased cleanliness after reopening.
-We felt very safe during our time at Disney World.
+Disney World has done a great job enforcing mask usage, encouraging social distancing, and increasing cleanliness after reopening.

 I didn’t expect it to be the same place we left, but I was unprepared for how different Disney World felt after COVID reopening.
 There was nothing particularly wrong, but we felt slightly underwhelmed by our experience.
 Much of our disappointment had to do with the inflexibility of park reservations and short park hours.
 We also missed Disney World extras like characters, parades, shows, and fireworks which we’ve grown to love over time.